 - Syrup: A mixture of white granulated sugar and water to make the sugar syrup cooked in a small bowl (244°F - 248°F / 118°C-121°C).

-- Place room-temperature egg whites in the mixer bowl of a stand mixer fitted with the whisk attachment.
+- Place room-temperature egg whites in the mixing bowl of a stand mixer fitted with the whisk attachment.

-- Mix at medium-low speed while preparing syrup until whites are just frothy or until soft peaks form.
+- Mix at medium speed while preparing the sugar syrup until egg whites are just frothy with soft peaks forming.

 - Combine sugar and water in a small saucepan.

-- Heat the pan over medium heat and bring the mixture to a boil while checking the temperature with a cooking thermometer, which should read at least 244°F / 118°C.
+- Heat the pan over medium-high heat and bring the sugar mixture to a boil while checking the temperature with a cooking thermometer, which should read at least 244°F / 118°C.

-- Turn down the speed of the stand mixer and slowly pour the hot sugar syrup over the sides of the mixing bowl containing the egg white mixture.
+- Turn down the speed of the stand mixer to low speed and slowly pour the hot sugar syrup over the sides of the bowl containing the egg white mixture.

 - Then turn to high speed and process until the meringue is shiny, firm and completely cooled (about 15 minutes).